xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 ### `<Dropdown>`

 The `<Dropdown>` component renders a dropdown of with possible values a user can choose for a variable.
-In our basic configurator we'll use the a [`<select>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) element as our dropdown, you may want to provide a better experience and use a component like [react-select](https://react-select.com/home) or similar, regardless the concepts are the same.
+In our basic configurator we'll use the a [`<select>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) element as our dropdown; you may want to provide a better experience and use a component like [react-select](https://react-select.com/home) or similar, regardless the concepts are the same.

 We want to:

 - Render an option for each value.
-- Render an empty option for unassigning if when possible.
+- Render an empty option for unassigning when possible.
 - Select the currently assigned value.

 ```jsx